dcfidalgo/slurm_sweeps/README.md

   It must contain the search spaces via `slurm_sweeps.Uniform`, `slurm_sweeps.Choice`, etc.
 - `name` - The name of the experiment.
 - `local_dir` - Where to store and run the experiments.
-In this directory we will create a folder with the experiment name.
+In this directory we will create the database `slurm_sweeps.db` and a folder with the experiment name.
 - `backend` - A backend to execute the trials.
 By default, we choose the `SlurmBackend` if Slurm is available, otherwise we choose the standard `Backend` that simply executes the trial in another process.
 - `asha` - An optional ASHA instance to cancel less promising trials.
-By default, it is None.
-- `database` - A database instance to store the trial's (intermediate) results.
-  By default, we will create the database at `{local_dir}/slurm_sweeps.db`.
 - `restore` - Restore an experiment with the same name?
 - `overwrite` - Overwrite an existing experiment with the same name?